MARESH-BM-CS/ROS_BOOTCAMP/README.md

 # ROS_BOOTCAMP
-This Repository includes introduction to ROS,its basic terminologies and few basic commands
+This Repository includes introduction to ROS,its basic terminologies,few basic commands,few concepts in ROS,turtlebot in gazebo(3D simulator for robot)

 **a) what is  ROS? its advantages? its limitations?**